data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 ![created_pipeline](pictures/pipelines/env_vars.png#zoom#shadow)

 !!!abstract "No more hardcoding parameters"
-      Use these environment variables in your code and avoid hardcoding IAM roles and S3 Bucket names.
-Use the ENVTEAM IAM role to access the datasets of your team.
-With the input/output variables you can forget about checking the name of Glue databases and S3 Buckets.
+      Use these environment variables in your code and avoid hardcoding IAM roles.
+Use the ENVTEAM IAM role to access the datasets of your team

 ## Deploying to multiple AWS accounts/Environments
-By default, the DDK application is deployed in the same account as the CICD.
-The data pipelines that we build with DDK constructs are deployed in the same environment account even when we define multiple development stages.
+The default DDK application obtained by running `ddk init` is deployed in the same account as the CICD.
+However, we make it easy for you to deploy the application to multiple AWS accounts.

-Maybe in your enterprise you use one AWS account for CICD resources, and one AWS account for each of the development stages where you host the data pipelines.
-In this scenario, in which you want to deploy the DDK application to different AWS accounts, this is our proposed approach:

-### Setting up the environments

-For example, the Data Science team has 3 AWS accounts: DS-DEV, DS-TEST and DS-PROD.
+Let's see it with an example.
+The Data Science team has 3 AWS accounts: DS-DEV, DS-TEST and DS-PROD.
 In data.all we create 3 environments linked to each of these accounts: DS-DEV-Environment, DS-TEST-Environment and DS-PROD-Environment.
-We also link the CICD account to data.all by creating the CICD-Environment.
+We also link the CICD account to data.all by creating the DS-CICD-Environment.

+### Pre-requisites
-DS-DEV, DS-TEST and DS-PROD accounts need to be bootstrapped with the following line, assuming 111111111111 = CICD account.
-The parameter -e needs to be set according to the stage of the account.
+As a pre-requisite, DS-DEV, DS-TEST and DS-PROD accounts need to be bootstrapped trusting the CICD account and setting the stage of the AWS account with the  `e` parameter.
+Assuming 111111111111 = CICD account the commands are as follows:

-`ddk bootstrap -e dev -a 111111111111`
+- In DS-DEV (222222222222): `ddk bootstrap -e dev -a 111111111111`

-### Create pipeline

-We create the pipeline in the CICD-Environment.
-The CICD stack will be deployed to the CICD account.
-Create the pipeline selecting with trunk-based + prod stage only.

-### Customize the ddk.json configuration file

-We customize the ddk.json file in the CodeCommit repository.
-More info <a href="https://awslabs.github.io/aws-ddk/release/stable/how-to/multi-account-deployment.html">here</a>.
+- In DS-TEST (333333333333): `ddk bootstrap -e test -a 111111111111`
+- In DS-PROD (444444444444): `ddk bootstrap -e prod -a 111111111111`

+Once we have this trust, we create a data.all pipeline with these environments.
+Depending on the development strategy one or multiple
+CodePipeline pipelines are deployed, in any case they all reference a single CodeCommit repository.
+In this repository, data.all pushes a `ddk.json` file with the details of the selected development environments:

 ```json
 {